 Coniferous trees are trees that produce seeds without fruits or nuts.
 Most coniferous trees bear seeds in cones, have needles instead of broad leaves, and keep their needles in winter.
 Coniferous trees are also called gymnosperms, evergreens, or softwoods.
-Spruces, firs, and pines are coniferous.
+Spruces, firs, and pines are coniferous trees.

 Reading the Rings

 A tree's trunk is like a highway.
 It transports water and nutrients from the soil to the leaves.
 It transports food in the form of sugars from the leaves to the rest of the tree.

 The trunk is made up of five layers:

 - Inner wood: dead xylem; stores food and supports the tree

 - Xylem: tubelike cells that move water and nutrients from roots to the rest of the tree